 Bouquet and Garter Toss

 While some love these traditions, others find them outdated—so if you’re leaning toward skipping, know that your guests probably won’t miss ‘em.
-According to the study, only five percent of guests said they paid attention to the bouquet and garter toss.
+According to the study, only 10 percent of guests said they paid attention to the bouquet and garter toss.